getodk/central-frontend/packages/xforms-engine/src/client/README.md

 The modules in this directory define the explicit interface between:

-- an ODK web forms client (typically, but not necessarily, providing a user interface), henceforth "client"; and,
+- an ODK Web Forms client (typically, but not necessarily, providing a user interface), henceforth "client"; and,
 - `@getodk/xforms-engine`; henceforth "the engine"

 The interface is defined as TypeScript type definitions, with a work-in-progress effort to provide browsable documentation of the same.